NeurAI-Lab/DoGo/README.md

 # DoGo
-Distill on the Go: Online knowledge distillation in self-supervised learning
+The official PyTorch code for CVPR'21 Workshops Paper "Distill on the Go: Online knowledge distillation in self-supervised learning"